 Get Open Filename

-This allows you to utilise the Windows file dialog within your VBA code.
+This allows you to utilize the Windows file dialog within your VBA code.
 It looks very impressive to the user when it is running, but it is very simple to incorporate and you automatically get all the file dialog functionality with it.